swagindustries/Melodiia/README.md

 Melodiia
 ========

 Finally some competitor to ApiPlatform.
-And you're gonna like it.

 Features
 --------